 *This module is for Paramedic Practice students only*

-The course is also offered as an undergraduate award (level 6).
+The course is also offered as a postgraduate (level 7) award.